 - 4 tbsp olive oil

-- 2 medium sized yellow squash, washed and quartered
+- 2 medium sized yellow or butternut squash, washed and quartered

 - 4 tbsp pure maple syrup

 - 1 tsp ground cinnamon

 - Bowl of ice water